Western Iowa Conference: History

 The Western Iowa Conference was organized in 1972 through the merger of the former Tri-County and Southwest Iowa Conferences.
 Members of the Tri-County Conference at that time were Carson–Macedonia, Elk Horn–Kimballton, Iowa School for the Deaf, Shelby-Tennant, Treynor, Tri-Center (Neola), Underwood, and Walnut.
 The members of the Southwest Iowa Conference then were AvoHa (Avoca), Griswold, Missouri Valley, and Oakland.
 Competition in the new 12-team conference began in the summer of 1971 with baseball and softball tournaments.
 No regular season schedules were played during the 1971–72 school year, but girls and boys basketball tournaments and the traditional wrestling tournament were held in early 1972.

-Many changes have occurred since then to turn today’s WIC into an 8-team league.
+Many changes have occurred since then to turn today’s WIC into a nine-team league.
 It remained a 12-team conference until after the 1981–82 school year.
 At that time Elk Horn–Kimballton and Walnut dropped out to join the Rolling Hills Conference.
 Following the 1982–83 school year, Iowa Deaf dropped out making the WIC a 9-team conference.
 After the 1985–86 school year, Carson–Macedonia dropped out, but would eventually join with Oakland to form Riverside.
 Then following the 1987–88 school year Shelby-Tennant left the league, but it would join forces with AvoHa a few years later to form what is now known as AHST.
-Finally, for the 1990–91 school year, Audubon joined the WIC to make it the 8-team league.
+Finally, for the 1990–91 school year, Audubon joined the WIC to form an eight-team league.

 The league saw a change in membership for the first time in over two decades when Logan–Magnolia and IKM–Manning joined from the Western Valley Activities Conference for the 2013–14 season.
 Griswold left in 2018-19 for the Corner Conference (Iowa).

+In 2025, Audubon accepted an invitation to join the Rolling Valley Conference, starting with the 2027-2028 school year.
+Additionally, Red Oak and Shenandoah, longtime members of the Hawkeye Ten Conference, were considering invitations to move to the WIC, with decisions expected in the summer of 2025, while officials with the IKM-Manning School District were also expected to decide whether to move from the WIC to the Rolling Valley Conference.

+On June 23, 2025, IKM-Manning voted to leave the Western Iowa Conference and join the Rolling Valley Conference, following Audubon.

+On August 19, 2025, Shenandoah Community School District announced it would be leaving the Hawkeye 10 Conference for the Western Iowa Conference for the 2026-2027 school year.

+On August 21, 2025, Red Oak Community School District announced it would also be leaving the Hawkeye 10 Conference for the Western Iowa Conference for the 2026-2027 school year.

+On August 26, 2025, Treynor declined an invitation from the Hawkeye 10 to join, confirming they would stay in the Western Iowa Conference for the time being.